JefroB/MegaEarth2049/README.md

 4. With the advent of AI technology, the project was revitalized
 5. Google Gemini analyzed the codebase and contributed to the story development
 6. Claude Dev + VSCode integration helped fill in the remaining gaps and expand the project
+7. Extensive quest lines, NPCs, and game systems were added through AI assistance
+8. Project organization was improved with dedicated directories for scripts and utilities
+9. Special systems like the disease mechanics, boss features, and language tools were implemented

 ## Development Credits